intechstudio/grid-documentation/reference_manual/00_foreword.md

 - human readable name | short name: *The name of a variable or function you can use in your Code Blocks.*
   - **How**: *'How to use', this gives you the definite parameter of the function, as used in the Grid Editor syntax.*
+    - parameter: *Parameter descriptions detailing the type of variable to be used and the allowed variable ranges.*
   - **What**: *'What does it do?', detailing the function and its capabilities, often explaining some of the parameters used in 'How'.*
   - **Example**: *Giving you an example function with defined parameters you can use to learn and tweak stuff in your own Code Blocks.*